About The HEAR Foundation (Health Education and Relief)

 See, HEAR and discover what being awarded a HEAR Scholarship from our Foundation really means to some of our scholars.
 Listen to members of our Board of Directors explain why they felt compelled to become part of our organization and help change the futures of some of the Chicagoland area’s brightest students.

-On May 8th 2018, The HEAR Foundation officially awarding 25 new college scholarships to High School graduates in financial need, who have shown perseverance and demonstrated academic excellence.
+The HEAR Foundation is delighted to announce that in May 2019 we will be awarding up to 30 new college scholarships to high school graduates in financial need, who have shown perseverance and demonstrated academic excellence.
 Many of these students are first-generation college-goers in their family.
-You can help them navigate through their new and exciting journey!

-If you, or anyone you know, is interested in learning more about becoming a mentor (or are ready to volunteer your services), and want to make a meaningful difference in a young person’s life – whilst at the same time no doubt enriching your own – please contact our Director of Mentoring, Melissa Vela at: firstname.lastname@example.org.
+We are currently focussing attention on recruiting mentors for the HEAR Class of 2023.
+If you, or anyone you know, is interested in learning more about becoming a mentor (or are ready to volunteer your services), and want to make a meaningful difference in a young person’s life – whilst at the same time no doubt enriching your own – please contact us at email@example.com.
+We look forward to hearing from you.

 The HEAR Class of 2022 is our biggest yet, with 25 new scholars joining our program.
 We are delighted to welcome them into the HEAR Family of scholars and look forward to supporting them throughout their college careers.
 We are certain these 25 young men and women are destined for great things!